skarambettu/cc-terraform-resource-provisioning/README.md

 This repo consists of terraform modules for confluent resource provisioning.
 The resources include (topic, acl, rbac, service account, apikey) creation.
+This repo also have the CI/CD pipelines for resource provisioning using Github actions and Azure devops pipeline.

 Resource provisioning using terraform can be acheived as below -